Singer and songwriter Allan Scott discovered an affinity for music at a young age. He was eleven when his brother started taking guitar lessons.

 Now, Allan is in a mission – one song, one service, and one concert at a time.
 That mission is to spread the message that we can approach God’s throne boldly in our time of need without fear of judgment because of what Jesus accomplished on the cross.
 “My desire is to infuse as much as the message of God’s grace as possible into our music so that when we write, we’re actually saying something that will affect people,” Allan stated.

 Former drug addict, dropout, thief and loser Allan Scott found hope in his jail cell, calling on God to heal the broken pieces of his life.
-Fifteen years later, this redeemed singer, songwriter and worship leader shares his experience in song, declaring the prayer of his life in the redemptive, hopeful “No More Lies On Me” Single which released March 1st at all digital retail outlets.
+Fifteen years later, this redeemed singer, songwriter and worship leader shares his experience in song, declaring the prayer of his life in the redemptive, hopeful “The Story” full-length album which released July 24th at all digital retail outlets.

 Scott’s 2012 release, Blameless and Free EP was written by Allan Scott, co-written and produced by award-winning music producer/songwriter Scott Davis (Kutless, Rush of Fools), and mixed by Allen Salmon (Building 429, Starfield).
 Characterized by lyrical depth, the project resounds with the message of God’s redemption and grace.